pedrodiniz01/rideshare-app-2024/README.md

 - I would implement more design patterns.
 A few that would improve code quality would be Builder, Factory method.
 - There are alot of more complex validation in order to control edge cases
 - Improve error handling.
+- Develop API swagger to easily understand how APIs work.
 - There's more work to do in order to respect SOLID and GRASP principles and improve work quality overall.